 Another tip is to make sure you space your burgers out evenly and to watch for any spots that seem to be cooking faster.
 My griddle definitely has hot spots, so I need to watch them and move the burgers around for even cooking

-How Long to Cook the Burgers?
+🧼 How to Clean the Griddle

 Once the griddle has cooled enough, wipe it down with a towel to remove excess oil.
 Then with a soft brush or sponge, clean it with some soap and water.
 I use my spray hose by my faucet to rinse it off.